Luigi-Pizzolito/QTcppIDE/README.md

 - Support to use multiple compilers/linkers.
     - C and C++ support (selectable).
     - Launch in external console.
+- Restore settings on startup and restore defaults.
+- Project starter templates.

 ### Work in Progress
 - *Toolbar